sp-axio/Arduino_Ethernet_for_Axio/README.md

 * W5100 Ethernet shield uses ICSP pins(SPI) to communicate with the Axio-Builder(Arduino).
 * Digital pin 10 is used to SPI SSN.
 * This code was tested by the DFRobut Ethernet Shield v2.2.
+* Axio-Builder does not support analogRead() which used in 'examples/WebServer/WebServer.ino'.